 In general, the granting of security or guarantees to foreign lenders is not restricted or impeded.
-However, it should be noted that:
+However, as mentioned in 2.5 Restrictions on the Grant of Security or Guarantees, it should be noted that:

-- entities, regional-owned entities and private companies; and - the granting of security or guarantee by an Indonesian entity is caught by the World Bank Negative Pledge where the Indonesian entity is controlled and owned by the government of Indonesia.
+- under Presidential Decree No 59 of 1972, state-owned entities and regional-owned entities are not permitted to grant security and/or guarantee to secure the repayment of offshore loans received by state-owned entities, regional-owned entities and private companies; and - the granting of security or guarantee by an Indonesian entity is caught by the World Bank Negative Pledge where the Indonesian entity is controlled and owned by the government of Indonesia.